ipfs/ipfs-docs/docs/how-to/companion-node-types.md

 ## Public

-A _public_ node is used as an implicit fallback for gateway functionality when an external node is offline or an embedded node is used.
+A _public_ node is used as a fallback for gateway functionality when an external node is offline or an embedded node is used.
 It does not expose the API port.

-Because it's a fallback, it's not included as an option in Companion's preferences.
+This type of node is not included as an option in Companion's preferences.